21centuryweather/21st-Century-Weather-Software-Wiki/mosrs/mosrs-intro.md

    JobFS requested:    100.0MB                JobFS used: 0B
 ======================================================================================
 ```
 This was quite a small task.
-We only request 1 GB of memory using one CPU.
-We only used 253 MB and the task took less than one second to complete.
+We only requested 1 GB of memory using one CPU.
+We only used 253 MB of memory and the task took less than one second to complete.

-Any errors that occurred during the task will be output via standard error to `~cylc-run/u-cq161/log/job/1/run_stream/NN/job.err`.
+Any errors that occurred during the task will be output via standard error to `~/cylc-run/u-cq161/log/job/1/run_stream/NN/job.err`.

 There are no error messages, only the outputs of loading your `rose/cylc` module environment.

-Now, let's move onto running an atmospheric simulation using the UK Met Offices' `Unified Model'.
+Now, let's move onto running an atmospheric simulation using the UK Met Offices' 'Unified Model'.